The winners of the rail systems contracts will deliver 280 miles of track for the HS2 programme

 The contractors will oversee the next stage of HS2’s construction, which includes 140 miles of tunnels, bridges, and earthworks.

-The works will span from London to the West Midlands as the tracks are built to accommodate the trains capable of going 225mph.
+The works will span from London to the West Midlands, as the tracks are built to accommodate trains capable of travelling 225mph.

-The contract winners will be working with a network of optical fibre cabling, acting as the central nervous system for the HS2 railway, powering and controlling signalling and communications for both rail staff and passengers.
+The contractors will be working with a network of optical fibre cabling, acting as the central nervous system for the railway, powering and controlling signalling and communications for both rail staff and passengers.
 The cables, end-to-end, will stretch for over 1,200 miles.

-The design stage is set to run in parallel with the completion of the civil engineering phase, ensuring the contractors can mobilise as soon as possible.
+The design stage is set to run in parallel with the completion of the civil engineering phase.

 This announcement comes just two months after HS2 Ltd announced six firms as winners of their Innovation Accelerator programme, providing 20 weeks of business support for software solutions before being given opportunities to work in the wider industry, including in the HS2 supply chain.